© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two round barrows near Norwich Lodge, Ketteringham Hall is a scheduled monument protected by Historic England under reference 1002888.
 View the official record →

-Two round barrows near Norwich Lodge, Ketteringham Hall is a Bronze Age funerary monument comprising a pair of burial mounds located in Norfolk.
+Two round barrows near Norwich Lodge, Ketteringham Hall is a Scheduled Ancient Monument comprising a pair of Bronze Age burial mounds located within the grounds of Ketteringham Hall in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002888.

 Two round barrows near Norwich Lodge, Ketteringham Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002888.